oscarmarinoa/PI2---Machine-Learning-Project/README.md

 # PI2---Machine-Learning-Project
 Machine learning project focused on defining if some properties in Colombia are expensive or cheap.
+This project corresponds to the second individual project of the Data Science career of Henry cohort 04 (DS04)
 ## Procedure

 1. Data extraction and load of datasets.